-Thailand's government says early elections will be held as planned on February 2, despite an opposition boycott and a request by the election commission to delay the vote.
+Thailand's government annoucned today that elections will be held as planned on February 2, despite an opposition boycott and a request by the election commission to delay the vote.

 The announcement followed a meeting between cabinet members and caretaker Prime Minister Yingluck Shinawatra, who said she has no authority to postpone the polls.

 "I believe that the rights of the people are important.
-They will exercise their rights to show how they want the country's democracy to proceed."
+They will exercise their rights to show how they want the country's democracy to proceed," said Yingluck.

 Main opposition leaders refused to attend the Wednesday meeting, which came on the third day of anti-government protests in Bangkok that have deepened the country's political crisis.

-"I don't know who was at the meeting today, but the people don't agree to hold an election under the same rules and the same laws, because such an election will allow vote-buying, vote-rigging and so it will make the election impure and unfair."
+"I don't know who was at the meeting today, but the people don't agree to hold an election under the same rules and the same laws, because such an election will allow vote-buying, vote-rigging and so it will make the election impure and unfair," said Suthep.

 Meanwhile, scattered reports of small-scale violence overnight threatened to raise the stakes in the political standoff.

-Security officials say a man and woman suffered minor injuries in an early morning shooting near an upscale shopping district where the protesters have set up camp.
+Security officials reported that a man and woman suffered minor injuries in an early morning shooting near an upscale shopping district where the protesters have set up camp.

-Authorities are also investigating a possible overnight attack on the home of prominent opposition leader Abhisit Vejjajiva.
-Police say a small explosive device, possibly a large firework, was thrown onto the property of Abhisit, causing minor damage to the roof.
+Authorities are also investigating a possible overnight attack on the home of prominent opposition leader and former prime minister Abhisit Vejjajiva.
+Police said a small explosive device, possibly a large firework, was thrown onto the property of Abhisit, causing minor damage to the roof.
 He was not home at the time and no one was injured.

 The unrest threatened to change the mood of the festival-like protests, which have been well-attended but have largely failed at their goal of shutting down the capital and government business.

-Mrs. Yingluck says she has a constitutional duty to stay on as prime minister, insisting only cooperating and dialogue can resolve the country's months-long political deadlock.
+Yingluck has repeatedly said she has a constitutional duty to stay on as prime minister, insisting only cooperation and dialogue can resolve the country's months-long political deadlock.